itopstack/eth-bsc-sniperbot/README.md

 * GAS_LIMIT: = best to leave it at default 1000000

 * AMOUNT_TO_BUY = amount in either ETHER or BNB to buy depending on your NODE, accepts decimals
+* PROFITPERCENT= profit to take which will initiate a sell
+* STOPLOSSPERCENT = loss at which to initiate a sell
+* percentOfTokensToSellProfit= sell % when profit is reached
+* percentOfTokensToSellLoss = sell % when stoploss is reached
+* trailingStopLossPercent= % trailing stoploss
+* maxLiquiditymax = max Liquidity in BNB the contract needs to have for the buy to initiate
+* minLiquidity = min Liquidity in BNB the contract needs to have for the buy to initiate